zerok/zerokspot.com/content/weblog/2019/36c3-some-impressions.md

 Something similar seems to have happened on day four when CERT wrote a toot to find people who were willing to do shifts as they were struggling to cover the whole day.
 Same for the whole tear-down crew.
 Sadly, I couldn't stay myself as I was completely exhausted and it looks like I wasn't the only one based on looking at some other folks sleeping during the "Security Nightmares" talk.
 But that wasn't really limited to the last day.

 Fitting with the "Resource exhaustion" topic of this year's Congress I felt less and less energy all around me and inside of me for the whole event.
-Again, I cannot really pinpoint it but some part of the magic seems to have been replaced with with pure exhaustion.
+Again, I cannot really pinpoint it but some part of the magic seems to have been replaced with pure exhaustion.

 I, myself, was at a point on day three were I actually wanted to go home, something that hasn't happened before, and on day four I was starting to think that this might very well have been my last Congress.
 I'm not sure if I will think like that even a couple of days from now but I will definitely want to change something about my attendance next year.